Skip to Content

 Did you know that you probably have all the ingredients on hand to make your own dry mix or you’re your homemade buttermilk pancakes and it just takes a few minutes?

-Let’s talk about a handful of the ingredients before we get started.
+Let’s talk about a handful of the ingredients for the fluffiest pancakes before we get started.

 Butter.
 Begin the recipe by melting the butter.
-By doing this, it will cool just a bit before adding it to the rest of the ingredients.
+Let the melted butter cool just a bit before adding it to the rest of the ingredients.

 Buttermilk.
 Buttermilk is key is giving your pancakes a delicious flavor with a subtle tang, and that perfect lift that is thick and fluffy.
 When the buttermilk combines with the baking soda it creates that lift and texture.